 - Mint & Lettuce – Adds freshness to the dish and balances out the savory flavors.

-Making my Bun Cha Hanoi
+How to make Bun Cha Hanoi

 This dish is really simple to make.
 First prepare your pickled vegetables.
 Combine carrots, green papaya, water, salt, and apple cider vinegar into a large jar.
 Set aside and let it sit for at least 3 hours.
 It is better if you leave it overnight.
 Next make your pork meatballs.
 Combine the ground pork, pepper, sugar, cinnamon, fish sauce, vegetable oil, lemongrass, and shallots into a large bowl.
 Let marinate for 20-30 minutes.
 After marinating, form meatballs that are 1.5 inches in diameter.
 They should be the size and shape of slider patties.